 The acquirer should consider the value to be generated after the merger of the two businesses.
-The acquiring company should analyze and evaluate the possibility of a high cash flow from the merger, lower cost of capital, and long-term growth prospects.
+The acquiring company should analyze and evaluate the possibility of a higher cash flow resulting from the merger, lower cost of capital, and long-term growth prospects.
 Ideally, the merger should result in an increased growth rate in productivity, sales, and customer acquisition.
-The cooperation should provide a greater, more beneficial impact than the productivity of each company separately in various areas such as finance, operations, market power, employees and tax incentives.
+The cooperation should provide a greater beneficial impact than the productivity of each company separately in various areas such as finance, operations, market power, employees, and tax incentives.
 This greater beneficial impact is known as synergy: the concept that the whole is greater than merely the sum of its parts.
-Synergy can be either operational – referring to reduced costs, or financial – referring to increased revenues or profitability.
+Synergy can be either operational – referring to reduced costs – or financial, referring to increased revenues or profitability.

 Asset Sale and Stock Sale

 Another factor to be considered is the asset sale versus a stock sale.
-An asset sale refers to the purchase of the target’s assets, while stock sale refers to the purchase of the target’s stocks.
-Both parties benefit from opposing structures such that buyers tend to prefer asset sales while sellers favor stock sales.
-Asset value depreciates with time, and the cost incurred during a merger by the yellow knight firm is lower than in a stock sale.
+An asset sale refers to the purchase of the target’s assets, while stock sale refers to the purchase of the target’s stock.
+Buyers tend to prefer asset sales while sellers favor stock sales.

 Types of Mergers

-Depending on the terms agreed upon by the two organizations, merging can be done in several ways.
-Options include a market extension merger, horizontal merger, conglomerate merger, product extension merger, and vertical merger.
-The type of merger chosen is determined by the purpose of the business transaction and the relationship between the merging companies.
+Depending on the terms agreed upon by the two organizations, the structure of the merger can be classified in one of several possible ways.
+Merger classifications include a market extension merger, horizontal merger, conglomerate merger, product extension merger, or a vertical merger.
+The type of merger is determined by the purpose of the business transaction and the relationship between the merging companies.